stephaneAG/Arduino/README.md

 #### Know if some serial port is already used by some stuff ?
 -> ```lsof | grep tty.usbmodemfd1411```
+-> ex: when using a Chrome Packaged App that uses the serial API:
 => ```Google      730 stephanegarnier  194u     CHR      11,12        0t0      633 /dev/tty.usbmodemfd1411```
+-> ex: when using the serial console of the "classic" Arduino IDE ( the Java-based one from Wiring/Processing ):
+=> ```JavaAppli 54157 stephanegarnier   65u     CHR      11,28       0t60      677 /dev/tty.usbmodemfa1441```

 #### Get more infos on some serial port ?
 -> ```ls -l /dev/tty.usbmodemfd1411```